zynerd/RevertSteam/README.md

+# !!!
+THIS TOOL NO LONGER WORKS—THE PROJECT HAS SINCE BEEN ABANDONED !!!

 # RevertSteam

 Made in C#, this Windows forms application automates the process of reverting/downgrading back to the old Steam Library UI.